One of the six betta kinds that make up the Splendens complex, Betta Imbellis is also referred to as the Crescent Betta or the Peaceful Betta.

 A black tint on the top or back serves as camouflage against predators, such as birds that attack from above.

-The majority of the cheeks are covered in a dark stripe that runs down the centre.
+The majority of the cheeks are covered in a dark stripe that runs down the center.
 There are some strains that have cheeks that are completely covered.

 This species, along with Betta siamorientalis, is the smallest of the splendens complex.